 Editor’s note: This is a live account of updates from Wednesday as the events unfolded.
+Click here to see updates from Thursday.
 Click here to find extended coverage of the outbreak of the coronavirus known as SARS-CoV-2; the illness it causes, COVID-19; and its effects on the Seattle area, the Pacific Northwest and the world.

 Gov. Jay Inslee on Wednesday morning announced a ban on events with more than 250 people in King, Snohomish and Pierce counties throughout March and possibly beyond.